exosite-archive/hvac-reference-application/README.md

 sudo ./install.sh
 ```

-Once the installation completes, you will need to configure Gateway Engine for your IoT solution and Exosite account.
+Once the installation completes, you will need to configure GWE for your IoT solution and Exosite account.
 This will require one piece of information from your Murano account, and you will need to make a decision about what serial number to use for your gateway.

 In your Murano account, navigate to your Product and click on the *INFO* tab.
 Copy the Product ID and use it in the commands, below, in place of <PRODUCT_ID>.

 Determine the serial number of your gateway.
-Gateway Engine is programmed to retrieve the MAC address from the internet interface of your choosing (e.g., eth0, wlan0, ppp0, etc.) when the --set-iface command-line switch is used.
-Or you can just specify any serial number you want with the --set-uuid command line switch.
+GWE is programmed to retrieve the MAC address from the Internet interface of your choosing (e.g., eth0, wlan0, ppp0, etc.) when the --set-iface command-line switch is used.
+Or you can just specify any serial number you want with the --set-uuid command-line switch.

-Once you have gathered this information and determined what serial number to use for your gateway (interface MAC address or custom serial number), run the following command to configure Gateway Engine:
+Once you have gathered this information and determined which serial number to use for your gateway (interface MAC address or custom serial number), run the following command to configure GWE:

 $ ssh <USER>@<GATEWAY_IP> "gwe --set-product-id <PRODUCT_ID> --set-iface <THE_INTERFACE>""
 Note